2012 Kansas City Chiefs season: Week 17: at Denver Broncos

-With the loss the Chiefs finished the season at 2-14.
-Directly dupliplcating their 2008 record for the worst in franchise history while tying the 1981 Colts with their 9th 14+ loss.
+With the loss the Chiefs finished the season at 2-14 (0-6 against the AFC West) and 1-7 on the road.
+Directly tying their 2008 record for the worst in franchise history while tying the 1981 Colts with their 9th 14+ loss.
+This would be their last losing season until 2025.
+However, this still remains both the last time they failed beat an AFC West team (or an AFC team) or finished dead last in their division.